kylebelanger/kylebelanger.github.io/_posts/2015-03-26-temperature.md

 One of my goals this spring is to become more comfortable working with JavaScript.
 Like many web-developers, I've used random bits of JavaScript and jQuery for various things, yet I haven't taken the time to pragmatically learn the language.
 My aspirations of becoming a web-developer are somewhat hindered with my inabilitity of knowing JavaScript, but I've been <a href="http:github.com/kylesb/static/JS/">gradually learning</a>.

 This first project uses D3's graphing functions to create a simple line graph with interactive tooltip.
-The graph displays (past 30 days) temperature data for any input location. *sigh* (Only because the free API allows for past 30 days.)
+The graph displays (past 30 days) temperature data for any input location. *sigh* (only because the free API allows for past 30 days.)

 -----------------------